GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/04_mesa_7i96s_configuration.md

 - When jumper `W6` is in the up position, the MESA 7I96S board will provide power to the MESA 7I77 board through the expansion connector.
 - When jumper `W6` is in the down position, the MESA 7I96S board will not provide power through the expansion connector; in this case, external power must be supplied to the MESA 7I77 board.

-In our test setup, the latter option was chosen, with jumper `W6` configured in the down position, as seen in {numref}`fig:mesa_ip_selection`.
+In our testbed setup, the latter option was chosen, with jumper `W6` configured in the down position, as seen in {numref}`fig:mesa_ip_selection`.
 The MESA 7I77 board must also be configured appropriately, as explained in {numref}`sec:mesa7i77_power`.